International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 [Information Layer](../3_3_Information_Layer/3_3_InformationLayer.md)), a Metadata Broker may extend the metadata model to manage additional metadata elements.

-After the Data Broker has provided the Data Consumer with the metadata about a certain Data Provider, it is not involved in the subsequent data exchange process.
+After the Metadata Broker has provided the Data Consumer with the metadata about a certain Data Provider, it is not involved in the subsequent data exchange process.